 What is Scottish income tax?

-This section tells you about Scottish income tax and the Scottish rate of income tax (SRIT).
-Scottish taxpayers pay Scottish income tax from 6 April 2017 onwards and paid the SRIT during 2016/17.
+This section tells you about Scottish income tax.
+Scottish taxpayers pay Scottish income tax and have done so since 6 April 2017.

-Scottish income tax (SRIT in 2016/17) is not a separate tax, nor is it a devolved tax as such.
+Scottish income tax is not a separate tax, nor is it a devolved tax as such.

-HMRC administer and collect Scottish income tax (SRIT in 2016/17), using the Pay As You Earn (PAYE) and self assessment systems.
-This means that if you disagree with a decision concerning Scottish income tax (or SRIT), you must follow the HMRC appeal process.
+HMRC administer and collect Scottish income tax, using the Pay As You Earn (PAYE) and Self Assessment systems.
+This means that if you disagree with a decision concerning Scottish income tax, you must follow the HMRC appeal process.
 In addition, if you are unhappy with the service provided, you must follow HMRC’s complaints process.

-Scottish income tax applies from 6 April 2017.
-For 2017/18, the rates and bands of Scottish income tax are as set out in the table below:
+Scottish income tax has applied since 6 April 2017.
+For 2018/19, the rates and bands of Scottish income tax are as set out in the table below:

 |Band||Rate of Scottish income tax|